Basic Information

 Use Cerberus Ice Age, Revolver, Long Barrel, Revolution, Pole Play, DSD Helm Breaker and Balrog Flint Wheel to parry.
 You can use Balrog’s Blow Mode to mash Light Blows while locked on to cause a parry.
 Effect increased while in Ignition state.

 You can also farm DT blocks with well timed Royal Guards on this enemy.
+Risky, but pays off if you can become able to do it.

 When you create a chance to deal damage, use Balrog Real Impact or Cerberus’ Hot Stuff at a range where the spinning staff doesn’t hit.
+Double Kalina Ann’s Cascade also works well if Fury is the only enemy present.

 Vergil Strategy